Ongoing CFLE Approved Meetings

 (Approved for 38 Contact Hours / 3.8 CEUs)

 Divorce and child custody mediation is perhaps the fastest growing field within the mediation profession.
 This eight week course begins with an overview of the field of family dispute resolution followed by an exploration of family systems theory and development.
 Issues of children are covered, including how divorce affects kids, how to negotiate parenting plans, and how to actually work with children and teens in mediation.
 The course presents legal and financial issues of divorce including how to work with attorneys and how to help couples with asset division.
 Special issues such as domestic violence, mental health concerns, and child abuse are also covered.
-Mediation skills specific to divorce mediation and an overview of non-divorce cases such as lesbian and gay relationship dissolutions, pre-nuptials, teen parent issues, and grandparents in medication, conclude this course.
+Mediation skills specific to divorce mediation and an overview of non-divorce cases such as lesbian and gay relationship dissolutions, pre-nuptials, teen parent issues, and grandparents in mediation, conclude this course.
 Check out our website at www.advanced-resolution.com.
 Contact Dana Sednek, Director of Admissions at 303-443-7930.

 (Approved for up to 40 Contact Hours / 4.0 CEUs)